sashakang/parser/parsing.md

 To keep credentials use volume mount.
 Do not use bind mount as its path can be modified and thus the code can get access to any data.

-To create volume:
-`sudo docker volume create uduntu-dsk`

-The local folder containing the data is:
-`/var/lib/docker/volums/[disk name]/_data/`

-To bind volume:
-`sudo docker run -v uduntu-dsk:/path/to/folder [image_name]`
+# Bind mount

+*Not recommended for security reasons.*

 Started from the `parsing` folder on Windows
 `docker run -it -v "$(pwd):/code" --rm sashakang/parser`
 Mounts `parsing` folder as /code.
 But the path to access the credentials will be different for Linux.
 Still need to work on it.

+# Volume
+To create volume:
+`sudo docker volume create uduntu-dsk`

+On Linux the local folder containing the data is:
+`/var/lib/docker/volumes/[disk name]/_data/`

+To bind volume:
+`sudo docker run -v uduntu-dsk:/path/to/folder [image_name]`

-Docker volume data location (type in file browser):
+On Windows docker volume data location (type in file browser):
 `\\wsl$\docker-desktop-data\version-pack-data\community\docker\volumes\parser-vol\_data\`

 To run container on Windows or Linux: